greg-raven/grus/_posts/2020-03-20-please-cosponsor-h-r-891-to-end-chain-migration.md

 While ending chain migration would directly reduce overall immigration by around 1.2 million a decade, it would eventually and indirectly lead to an even larger decline in other categories.
 The creation of the chain migration categories has been the primary reason total authorized immigration has skyrocketed from 2.5 million per decade to 10 million.

 Please cosponsor H.R.
-891, the Nuclear Family Priority Act, and help solve America’s immigration problem.
+891, the Nuclear Family Priority Act, and help solve America's immigration problem.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA